Fans seek John Glenn statue to mark milestones at Statehouse - WHIZ News

 Rules governing the Statehouse grounds do not allow for the permanent placement of a person’s statue until they have been dead at least 25 years.
 Glenn died in 2016 at age 95.

-The $80,000, 7-foot bronze statue of him that is being eyed by Holmes was crafted by Alan Cottrill, who was born and raised in Zanesville, a short drive from New Concord, where Glenn was born.
+The $80,000, 7-foot bronze statue of him that is being eyed by Holmes was crafted by Alan Cottrill, who was born and raised in Zanesville, a short drive from New Concord, where Glennand his wife, Annie, met and grew up.

-Adam Sackowitz, a student of Glenn’s life from New York, said he also has been in talks with the city of Cambridge, where Glenn and his wife, Annie, met and grew up, about putting the statue on permanent display.
+Adam Sackowitz, a student of Glenn’s life from New York, said he also has been in talks with the city of Cambridge, where Glennwas born,about putting the statue on permanent displayin the post office there.

 Annie Glenn turned 100 on Monday.

-Note: This story has been corrected to show that John Glenn was born in Cambridge and grew up in New Concord, not vice versa.